 Pretty much every product marketing team will list overall revenue among their metrics, a reflection of the diverse nature of their efforts that are ultimately meant to impact this goal.
 This includes new acquisition and upsell/cross-sell/retention targets, and depending on the business and organizational goal, there will be a different level of focus on each.
 This can also trickle down into related goals, like number of new customers acquired, retention rates, and average revenue per customer.

-“Two of the most important metrics that we focus on within product marketing is number of signed customers in addition to average customer value (ARR).
+“Two of the most important KPIs that we focus on within product marketing is number of signed customers in addition to average customer value (ARR).
 Given the long-term and strategic nature of PMM projects, measurement is sometimes difficult on individual initiatives.
 That said, results of the business and your company’s go-to-market efforts are the best proxy for your PMM team’s performance.”

 - Derek Stangle, Director Product Marketing, Toast